hugolinder/julklappsspel/README.md

 - output game results as text (who got what gift) so that we can post and give the gifts.

 Credits:
-Sleigh bells and chime sound effects from zapsplat.com Snow animation by pajasevi
+Snow animation by pajasevi